ggreer/geoff.greer.fm/_posts/2012-12-04-weight-bloat.md

 <div id="car_weight_chart_div" style="width: 100%; height: 500px;"> </div>

-I've noticed this trend across many fields.
-The Boeing 737-100 first flew in 1968 and weighed 30 tons empty.
+This trend doesn't just apply to cars.
+Boeing's 737-100 first flew in 1968 and weighed 30 tons empty.
 A modern 737-900 is 44 tons.

 Is this weight bloat a bad thing?
 Engineers don't add weight without a reason.
 Cars are *much* safer than they used to be.
 They're more comfortable.
 They have more features: air-conditioning, power steering, automatic transmissions, airbags.
 Likewise, a modern 737 carries more passengers and cargo.
 It can fly farther.

-But it's still important to recognize that weight is a trade-off.
+Still, it's important to notice the trade-off between weight and other features.

 What about trade-offs in the opposite direction?
 What do you get if you remove features to save weight?
 Even with modern emissions and safety requirements, it's possible to build a car with the weight of a compact car from 30 years ago.